sunfounder/pironman5-mini/docs/source/install/copy_sd_to_nvme_rpi.rst

 Copy OS from Micro SD to NVMe SSD
 ==================================================================

 If you have an NVMe SSD but lack an adapter to connect it to your computer, you can opt for a third approach: initially install the system on your Micro SD card.
-After the Pironman 5 successfully boots up, you can then transfer the system from your Micro SD card to your NVMe SSD.
+After the Pironman 5 Mini successfully boots up, you can then transfer the system from your Micro SD card to your NVMe SSD.

 * First, you need to :ref:`install_os_sd_rpi`.
 * Then, boot up and log into your Raspberry Pi.
 If you're unsure how to log in, you can visit the official Raspberry Pi website: |link_rpi_get_start|.